Skip to Content

 In the centuries past, Prague had a sizable Jewish population and presence in the city.
 However, they were confined to a small part of town and given only a small plot of land for a cemetery.
 Over many generations, more and more people were buried here.

 According to Jewish traditions, remains could not be moved, so instead, they went up.
 They moved the headstones up and buried more people on top.
 The result is thousands of tombstones crammed into a small piece of land in the center of Prague’s Jewish Quarter.
-The cemetery and adjoining museum are worth a visit while in Prague.
+The cemetery and adjoining museum are worth a visit.

 View of the interior of the Spanish Synagogue in Prague's Jewish Quarter - Beautiful Moorish Architecture -Best things to do in Prague

-Inside Prague’s Spanish Synagogue in the Jewish Quarter of the Prague
+Inside the Spanish Synagogue in the Jewish Quarter

-What makes the Spanish Synagogue a top site in Prague is the beautifully detailed interior.
+What makes the Spanish Synagogue one of the top attractions is the beautifully detailed interior.
 Covered with elaborate title work and gold leaf, the building is absolutely stunning.
 Definitely, put this on your list of things to do in Prague.

 Related: Your Guide to Everything You Need to See in Prague’s Jewish Quarter